dragonflydb/documentation/docs/managing-dragonfly/tiering.md

 # SSD Data Tiering in Dragonfly

-Dragonfly v1.21.0 introduces a powerful feature: SSD data tiering.
-This innovative approach optimizes storage utilization by leveraging SSD/NVMe disks as a secondary storage tier that complements your existing RAM.
-By intelligently offloading specific data to faster disk storage, Dragonfly can significantly reduce physical memory usage, potentially achieving a 2-5x improvement.
+Dragonfly v1.21.0 introduces a powerful new feature: SSD data tiering.
+With it, Dragonfly can leverage SSD/NVMe devices as a secondary storage tier that complements
+RAM.
+By intelligently offloading specific data to fast disk storage, Dragonfly can significantly reduce physical memory usage, potentially achieving a 2x-5x improvement while maintaining sub-millisecond latency.

 ## How It Works

-Dragonfly's data tiering focuses on string values exceeding 64 characters in length.
+Dragonfly's data tiering focuses on string values exceeding 64 characters in size.
 When enabled, these longer strings are intelligently offloaded to the SSD tier, while shorter strings and other data types remain in memory.
-The main hashtable index is also kept in memory, which ensures high performant lookup operations.
+The main hashtable index is also kept in memory, which ensures high performance lookup operations.
 The offloaded data is still accessible and seamlessly loaded back into RAM when needed for reads.

 ## Enabling Data tiering
 The feature can be enable by passing `--tiered_prefix <nvme_path>/<basename>` flag.
-Dragonfly will automatically check the free disk space on the partition hosting `<nvme_path>` and will deduce the maximum disk space it can use.
-In order to manually set the maximum disk space capacity, for data tiering you can use `--tiered_max_file_size=<size>`.
+Dragonfly will automatically check the free disk space on the partition hosting `<nvme_path>` and will deduce the maximum capacity it can use.
+In order to explicitly set the maximum disk space capacity, for data tiering you can use `--tiered_max_file_size=<size>`.
 For example, `--tiered_max_file_size=96G`.